vladimirknezev/gnome-online-account-mail-calendar-conky/README.md

 ## 📁 Scripts
 1.  **`mail.py`**: Fetches the latest unread emails from your connected Gmail or Outlook accounts.
+2.  **`email-to-password.py`**: (Alternative) Uses IMAP login with App Passwords.
+Use this for Yahoo, AOL, or providers that don't support GOA tokens.
-2.  **`calendar.py`**: Retrieves upcoming events from your synchronized Google or Microsoft calendars.
+3.  **`calendar.py`**: Retrieves upcoming events from your synchronized Google or Microsoft calendars.

+---

+## 🔑 Special Note for Yahoo/AOL Users (Added to Setup)
+If you see an "Authentication Failed" or "Token Error" message for your account:

+Use the email-to-password.py script.

+Go to your provider's Account Security settings.

+Select "Generate App Password".

+Copy the 16-character code and paste it into the PASSWORD field in the script.

+## 🛡️ Why it's Legal and Secure
+Official Protocols: The scripts use standard IMAP and DBus interfaces provided by the OS and email providers.

+Local Processing: Your credentials and emails never leave your computer; they are sent directly to the email server via SSL.

+No Main Password: Using App Passwords ensures your primary account password remains private.

 ---